PerryXDeng/weaponizing_unicode/README.md

-this is where i backup some of the experiments i do for "fun"
+this is where i backup some of the experiments i do

 trying to implement this model with tensorflow: https://www.cs.cmu.edu/~rsalakhu/papers/oneshot1.pdf